T-del-byte/EIS/README.md

 Integration with Machine Learning, Real-Time Monitoring System, Integration with IoT Technology
 # Applications
 Smart Agriculture, Early Spoilage Detection, Non-Destructive Testing.
+(files attatched can only be opened with Origin)